-The following graph provides a comparison, from the Company's IPO in March 1994 through December 31, 1998, of the cumulative total stockholder return (assuming reinvestment of dividends) of the Company, the Standard & Poor's ("S&P") 500 Index and the National Association of Real Estate Investment Trusts, Inc. ("NAREIT") Equity REIT Total Return Index (the "NAREIT Index"), an industry index of 175 REITs (including the Company).
-The NAREIT Index includes REITs with 75% or more of their gross invested book value of assets invested directly or indirectly in the equity ownership of real estate.
+The following graph provides a comparison, from December 31, 1994 through December 31, 1999, of the cumulative total stockholder return (assuming reinvestment of dividends) of the Company, the Standard & Poor's ("S&P") 500 Index and the National Association of Real Estate Investment Trusts, Inc. ("NAREIT") Equity REIT Total Return Index (the "NAREIT Index"), an industry index of 175 REITS (including the Company).
+The NAREIT Index includes REITS with 75% or more of their gross invested book value of assets invested directly or indirectly in the equity ownership of real estate.

-The graph assumes that the shares of the Company's Common Stock were purchased at the IPO price of \$19.00 per share and that the value of the investment in each of the Company's Common Stock and the indices was \$100 at the beginning of the period.
+The graph assumes that the value of the investment in each of the Company's Common Stock and the indices was \$100 at the beginning of the period.
 The graph further assumes the reinvestment of dividends.
-The initial period for the NAREIT Index is February 28, 1994 because the NAREIT Index is only published monthly based on the last closing prices of the preceding month.